The Oregon Division of Financial Regulation issued a number of emergency orders and guidance about COVID-19 insurance and financial services issues.

 |60 days**||60 days|

-**The policyholder must contact their property and casualty insurance company to request the one-time grace period to pay a past-due premium.
+**Policyholders needed to contact their property and casualty insurance company to request the one-time grace period.